If you embroider you have certainly heard the words “In the Hoop” (ITH). So what does it mean?

 Note: If you are making tags for young children, I would encourage you not to use their name on the tag because of strangers.
 Instead, embroider a monogram or a cute phrase.

 What tags will you make first?
-Come back to the Bluprint blog this Wednesday for another in the hoop project!
+Come back to the Craftsy blog this Wednesday for another in the hoop project!